RedHatRanger/RHCA9_EX374/practice_labs/02_understand_and_use_git.md

-# Lab: Git Repository Management
+# Lab: Understand and Use Git

 This lab covers the "Understand and use Git" objectives of the EX374 exam:
 - Clone a Git repository